Hello, I am

 Latest Project

-2. Core development of a new framework for optimized inverse-Bayesian sampling with simulation-based calibration applied to highly complex datasets
+2. Core development of a new framework for optimized inverse-Bayesian sampling with simulation-based calibration applied to highly complex datasets with X-ray astronomy PhD students in Manitoba

-4. Graph theoretic applications of Bayesian Networks and Factor Graphs for learning and regression of noisy, high-dimensional datasets
+4. Graph theoretic applications of Bayesian Networks and Factor Graphs for learning and regression of noisy, high-dimensional datasets in black-hole astrophysics with mathematics undergraduate and masters students

 Contact Me!